 Rathbun and Sexton filed civil rights complaints, which are still ongoing as of this publish date.
 Sexton was later convicted of obstruction of justice for his role in helping to hide federal informant Anthony Brown.
 Many of the people they reported continue to serve in the department as recently as 2019, including Deputies Joseph Britton, Michael Camacho, Matthew Thompson, Mickey Manzo, and Gerard Smith.
 Internal investigator and alleged Regulator Noe Garcia was promoted to lieutenant in 2013 following these incidents, and he held that position as recently as 2019.
 Lieutenant Gregory Thompson retired in 2013 and was sentenced for his role in obstructing justice in the FBI’s investigation.
 He retired from the department and appears to be collecting a pension, as is former Commander Paul Pietrantoni.

-The 3000 Boys’ influence led to the creation of a gang beneath their noses: the 2000 Boys
+The 3000 Boys’ Influence Led to the Creation of Another Gang: the 2000 Boys

 According to the 2012 Citizens Commission of Jail Violence report, the 2000 Boys is a deputy gang based on the 2000 bloc of Men’s Central Jail.
 Like the 3000 Boys, they share a common tattoo on the calf depicting the Roman numeral “II,” earned by beating inmates in their custody and then filing false reports to cover up the abuse.
 One custody deputy on the 2000 bloc fractured the orbital bone of a non-combative inmate to “earn” his tattoo.